gerencianet/gn-api-sdk-node/docs/carnets.md

 If you want the carnet billet to have own configurations.
 It's possible to send:
 - `fine`: it's the amount charged after expiration.
 Ex.: If you want 2%, you must send 200.
 - `interest`: it's the amount charged after expiration by day.
 Ex.: If you want 0.033%, you must send 33.
-- `show_information`: Sets if you want the customer see your name, phone and address.
-This parameter is an `array` with the data that can show.
-If you don't want show anything, just send `null` to this parameter.

 ```js
 var body = {